Clinical Signs and Symptoms

 5 Risk Factors for Cholelithiasis

 The 5-F rule is used to determine the 5 risk factors that lead to the development of cholelithiasis in the event of upper abdominal pain.
-Particular groups of individuals have a higher chance of developing the disease over other individuals.1
+Particular groups of individuals have a higher chance of developing the disease than other individuals.1

 - Fair: more prevalent in the Caucasian population